jmargieh/hadoop_multi_node_cluster/README.md

 ```
 This will set up 2 machines - master, slave.
 Each of them will have a CPU and 2048MB of RAM.
 If this is too much for your machine, adjust the Vagrantfile to match your needs.

-The `master` machine acts as the datanode, namenode and the yarn resourcemanager, the slave acts as a data node and runs node manager.
+The `master` machine acts as the datanode, namenode, secondarynamenode and the yarn resourcemanager, the slave acts as a data node and runs node manager.

 Testing